When a new toy line becomes successful, there are usually a bunch of cheaper copies created

 it again, they responded with a rockband for

 Barbie, named "Beyond Pink".
-Beyond Pink consists of
+Beyond Pink consisted of

 If you dip this Barbie's styling tools in cold water,